Binary Interaction Dominates Mass Ejection in Classical Novae: Comparison to previous work

 The reason for their low ejected masses likely lies in the stopping criterion employed by \cite{star20a}.
 Once mass expands to radii of a few times $\unit[10^{12}]{cm}$, their simulations are ended due to the material reaching densities below the lower bounds of their equation of state and opacity tables.
 However, this condition is reached very early in the evolution of our simulations.
 If we were to employ a similar condition, we would also find very low ejected masses simply because most of the mass ejection occurs after the outermost zones reach these radii.
 This extended material can also fall off of our equation of state and opacity tables, but since the material is at extremely low optical depths, any uncertainties are inconsequential for the evolution of the bulk of the envelope.
 Thus, we regard \cite{star20a}'s findings of very low ejected masses to be a consequence of premature stopping conditions, and we encourage them to extend their simulations to later times.

-Our study is certainly not the first theoretical work to examine the role that a companion may play in driving mass loss during novae.
-For example, \cite{kh94} do discuss the possible influence of a companion on the nova outburst, as well as going into more depth in \cite{kato11a}.
-However, they only consider the companion's impact on their one-dimensional spherically symmetric steady-state envelope solutions.
+Our study is certainly not the first theoretical work to examine the role that a companion may play in driving mass loss during novae (e.g., \citealt{macd80,macd85a,macd86a,kh94,kato11a}).
+However, these previous studies only consider the companion's impact on one-dimensional spherically symmetric steady-state envelope solutions.
 They do not allow for the possibility that the companion entirely disrupts the standard spherical wind solution and instead shapes the mass loss into an equatorial outflow.
-We have shown that the latter case is more likely at most times for most novae.
+We have shown that the latter case is more likely at most times for most nova systems.

 \cite{livi90} infer that the donor star is important for shaping, and perhaps even driving, mass loss in classical novae due to the empirical observation that the pseudo-photosphere is located at a radius well outside of the binary separation.
 However, even given this hierarchy of radii, the companion would still not dominate the outflow properties if the outflow were ejected from the WD's surface at a velocity much faster than the orbital velocity.
 In the present study, we show that the outflow velocities at the Roche radius are in fact slower than the orbital velocity during the majority of the mass loss phase for most novae, and thus the companion does play a dominant role in driving mass loss during outbursts.